ferjm/readinglist/README.rst

 Run locally
 ===========

-By default, readinglist persists its records inside a `Redis
+By default, readinglist persists its records inside a `PostgreSQL
-<http://redis.io/>`_  database, so it has to be installed first (see the
+<http://www.postgresql.org//>`_  database, so it has to be installed first (see the
-"Install Redis" section below for more on this).
+"Install PostgreSQL" section below for more on this).

 Once Redis is installed: